Poincar\'e Duality in abstract 6-functor formalisms: Introduction

 \begin{thm} (Theorem~\ref{thm:main-thm}) Let $\cal{D}$ be a $6$-functor formalism satisfying the excision axiom (see Definition~\ref{defn:excision-axiom}) and admitting a theory of first Chern classes $c_1$.
 Suppose that $f\colon X \to Y$ is a smooth morphism of pure relative dimension $d$.
 Then the right adjoint to the functor $f_!\colon \cal{D}(X) \to \cal{D}(Y)$ is given by the formula

 \end{thm}

-\begin{rmk} Theorem~\ref{thm:intro-main-thm} is essentially the best possible answer to Question~\ref{thm:intro-main-thm} in the presence of the excision axiom.
-It reduces the question of proving Poincar\'e Duality to constructing a (weak) theory of first Chern classes and computing the cohomology of the projective line. \end{rmk}
+Theorem~\ref{thm:intro-main-thm} is essentially the best possible answer to Question~\ref{thm:intro-main-thm} in the presence of the excision axiom.
+It reduces the question of proving Poincar\'e Duality to constructing a (weak) theory of first Chern classes and computing the cohomology of the projective line.

-We also prove a version of Theorem~\ref{thm:intro-main-thm} without assuming that $\cal{D}$ satisfies the excision axiom.
-Unfortunately, this result is not as strong though it seems to be sufficiently strong to apply to the potential crystalline and prismatic $6$-functor formalisms:
+If $\cal{D}$ does not satisfy the excision axiom, we can also prove an analogue of Theorem~\ref{thm:intro-main-thm}.
+Unfortunately, it becomes less elegant, but it is still sufficiently strong to apply to the potential crystalline or prismatic $6$-functor formalisms (see Section~\ref{section:potential-application}):